-for Queensland v Attorney-General for the Commonwealth, Griffith CJ said that the same rule - "that the implied obligation or restriction set up must have been intended by the parties to the compact" - was a rule for "necessary implication" that applied to instruments generally, including to the Constitution.
+fit for loading and unloading.
+Bowen LJ said that "the law is raising an implication from the presumed intention of the parties with the object of giving to the transaction such efficacy as both parties must have intended that at all events it should have."
+As later courts have emphasised, the reference by Bowen LJ to the intention of the parties was to "that of notional reasonable people in the position of the parties at the time at which they were contracting".
+In Attorney-General for Queensland v Attorney-General for the Commonwealth, To Griffith CJ said that the same rule - "that the implied obligation or restriction set up must have been intended by the parties to the compact" - was a rule for "necessary implication" that applied to instruments generally, including to the Constitution.